 The internet is always evolving — and SEO does, too.
-Many of the strategies our Dallas SEO agency used in the past have fallen out of favor (some are even frowned upon by Google).
+Many of the strategies our SEO agency used in the past have fallen out of favor (some are even frowned upon by Google).
 Your business has changed over the last few years; why shouldn’t your marketing strategy follow suit?

 Search engine optimization involves numerous tactics, which can make it hard to keep up with the latest trends.
 Though there are components that still work well — like writing optimized content and obtaining backlinks through link-building — there may be trends that are completely foreign to you.